 How to create a "playlist of playlists"

-To embed multiple playlists on a single page, you can embed multiple audio files as a single list item by using the core WordPress playlist functionality:
+To embed multiple playlists on a single page, you can embed multiple audio files as a single list item by using the core WordPress playlist functionality.
+The exact method depends on whether you are using the Gutenberg or Class WordPress editor:

 - Upload multiple audio files to your media library via the Add Media button